African heritage of presidents of the United States: Warren G. Harding

 The rumors may have been sustained by a statement Harding allegedly made to newspaperman James W. Faulkner on the subject, which he perhaps meant to be dismissive: "How do I know, Jim?
 One of my ancestors may have jumped the fence."
 However, while there are gaps in the historical record, studies of his family tree have not found evidence of an African-American ancestor.

-In 2015 genetic testing of Harding's descendants determined, with more than a 95% percent chance of accuracy, that he lacked sub-Saharan African forebears within four previous generations.
+Genetic testing of Harding's descendants in 2015 determined, with more than a 95% percent chance of accuracy, that he lacked sub-Saharan African forebears within four previous generations.

 Calvin Coolidge

 Calvin Coolidge's mother Victoria Moor was claimed to be of a mixed-race family in Vermont.
 Vaughn noted that her surname was derived from "Moor", a European term for people of North Africa.
-He did not note that another meaning of her surname is the landscape feature of moor or bog.
-People's surnames were often based on such landscape features when surnames became generally adopted in 14th century England.
+He failed to note that another meaning of her surname is the landscape feature of moor or bog.
+People's surnames were often based on such landscape features when surnames became generally adopted in 14th-century England.
 Moor/Moore is a common name in England, Scotland, and Ireland.
+However, this claim is legitimized by the common knowledge that the Moors conquered Eastern Europe and ruled over Spain for 700 years.

 Dwight D. Eisenhower

-Dwight D. Eisenhower's mother was said to be of mixed blood from Africa and mulatto.
-This claim seems to be ultimately based on nothing more than her appearance on a 1885 wedding photograph.
-Historians and biographers of Eisenhower had documented his parents' German, Swiss and English ancestry and long history in America.
-Some of his immigrant ancestors settled in Pennsylvania in 1741 and after, migrated west to Kansas.
+Dwight D. Eisenhower's mother was said to be of mixed blood from Africa and Europe.
+This claim seems to be ultimately based on nothing more than her appearance on an 1885 wedding photograph.
+Historians and biographers of Eisenhower had documented his parents' German and Swiss German ancestry and long history in America.
+Some of his immigrant ancestors settled in Pennsylvania in 1741 and later migrated west to Kansas.